opendaylight/aaa/README.md

 ### Installing

-AAA installs into an existing Opendaylight controller Karaf installation.
-If you don't have an Opendaylight installation, please refer to this [page](https://wiki.opendaylight.org/view/OpenDaylight_Controller:Installation).

-Start the controller Karaf container:

-	bin/karaf

-Install AAA repository from the Karaf shell:

-	repo-add mvn:org.opendaylight.aaa/features-aaa/0.1.0-SNAPSHOT/xml/features

-Install AAA AuthN features:
+AAA is automatically installed upon installation of odl-restconf.
+If you are using AAA from a non-RESTCONF context, you can install the necessary javax.servlet.Filter(s) through the following command:

-	feature:install odl-aaa-authn
+	feature:install odl-aaa-shiro

 ### Protecting your REST/RestConf resources

-Add the AAA `TokeAuthFilter` filter to your REST resource (RESTconf example):
+Add the AAA `AAAShiroFilter` filter to your REST resource (RESTconf example):

     <servlet>
         <servlet-name>JAXRSRestconf</servlet-name>